BAkinmarin/dec-quote-calculator/README.md

-# The Cleaning Hack Calculator
+# Diamond Exterior Cleaning Estimate Calculator

-## A Python command line calculator
+## An Instant Estimate Form Website
 This application is a Python-based calculator designed for The Cleaning Hack, a real business.
 It generates free cleaning estimates for potential clients.

 Users are required to enter their full name, mobile number, and email address, which are validated before they can proceed to input details needed for the estimate, such as the number of bedrooms, bathrooms, living spaces and, any other rooms.